 The annual incentive component of executive's compensation relates to specific accomplishments during the year in comparison to the Company's budget goals.
 Annual incentive compensation will be paid in cash.
 The executive can receive a percentage of his salary based on the contribution from the individual to the overall Company goals.
-For 2004, based on obtaining the specified corporate goals of production growth, increase in net income and increase in cash flow from operations, and an evaluation of the individual performance of each executive officer, the Company's executive officers were awarded a bonus, consisting of cash.
+For 2005, based on obtaining the specified corporate goals of production growth, increase in net income and increase in cash flow from operations, and an evaluation of the individual performance of each executive officer, the Company's executive officers were awarded a cash bonus.